xkleva/dFlow/README.md

 ##### Parameters
 **source_folder_path** (Path) - Path of source folder
 **destination_folder_path** (Path) - Path of destination folder (including the copied folder, i.e. not its parent)
-**format** (Format string, e.g. '%04d' for 0001.jpg) (Not mandatory) - Tells new format of file names after being copied, can be omitted if filenames should remain the same.
+**format_string** (Format string, e.g. '%04d' for 0001.jpg) (Not mandatory) - Tells new format of file names after being copied, can be omitted if filenames should remain the same.
 **filetype** (Filetype, e.g. 'tif', 'jpg' et.c.)
 (Not mandatory) - If given, only copies files with the given filetype.
 Files will only be copied from the source folder, **subdirectories or nested files will NOT be copied**.
 ##### Expected outcome
 Source folder contents are copied to the destination folder, with new filenames if **format** is given.